mrsn/simple-logging-pipeline/README.md

 ## Testing

-  you can run 'chef exec kitchen test' in every cookbook to test it
+  You can run 'chef exec kitchen test' in every cookbook to test it

 ## TODOs